CapKenR/blog/what-is-container-orchestration-kubernetes-version/what-is-container-orchestration-kubernetes-version.md

 $ kubectl taint nodes ip-172-30-23-45.us-east-2.compute.internal cloud=public:NoSchedule
 ```

-## Demonstrate Deploying, Scaling and Upgrading
+## Demonstrate Deploying, Scaling, and Upgrading

 Once again, we start by creating a service using the official NGINX 1.14 image.
 The service will have replicas running in my private cloud.
 We will accomplish this by applying the following resource configuration files, kens-deployment.yaml and kens-service.yaml.
 The first creates the replica set responsible for the pods with the NGINX containers and the second creates a load balancer service so we can access it.